De Dion suspension: Older cars

-Recent cars
+Recent vehicles

-The Smart Fortwo (and Smart Roadster before) micro-compact cars produced by Daimler AG, Mitsubishi i kei car produced by Mitsubishi Motors and the Caterham 7 (a development of the Lotus Seven after Lotus sold the design rights to Caterham Cars), are the only cars recently in production that utilize this arrangement, as well as the products of some kit car companies.
+The Smart Fortwo (and Smart Roadster before) micro-compact cars produced by Daimler AG, Mitsubishi i kei car produced by Mitsubishi Motors and the Caterham 7 (a development of the Lotus Seven after Lotus sold the design rights to Caterham Cars), are the only cars recently in production that use this arrangement, as well as the products of some kit car companies.
 A recent vehicle to use this suspension coupled with leaf springs was the Ford Ranger EV.
 The American-built MV-1 van by VPG, produced from 2010 to 2016, also used this suspension in the rear with leaf springs.
 4WD variants of the Honda Fit and Honda HR-V subcompact SUV have been reported as using a de Dion style suspension; however, these vehicles actually have a twist-beam rear suspension, with the cross beam element located even further forward (and thus even more like a trailing arm and less like the beam axle of a de Dion) than the 2WD variants.
+The Mitsubishi Fuso eCanter uses a De Dion rear axle with leaf springs.

+The 2024 Mercedes-Benz EQG (G580 EQ) also uses a De Dion type rear axle, with double universal joint driveshafts transferring drive propulsion from the electric motors and incorporating slip joints to equalize the length.

+The Slate Truck EV, announced in April 2025, will use a de Dion rear axle.